|

 advice on this page is there to give you some insight and to stress that

-a less than optimum sound reproduction is not always the speaker's fault.
+a less than optimum sound reproduction is not necessarily the speaker's

 |